JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 - `ViveGripInteractionStart(ViveGrip_GripPoint gripPoint)`
 - `Vibrate`

 The button is a cube with `ViveGrip_Interactable` attached.
-It doesn't need to be picked up so it doesn't automatically add a `Rigidbody` and I use the default collider.
-Instead of being grabbable, any `ViveGripInteractionStart` methods in scripts attached to the object will be called when it's interacted with.
+As with the Switch, I use the default collider instead of a `Rigidbody`.

-In this case, the attached script will move the button in and back out when triggered.
-I use the `ViveGrip_GripPoint` parameter to do give immediate haptic feedback.
+The attached script will move the button in and out when triggered.
+Since it's done in code, I can use the `ViveGrip_GripPoint` parameter to give immediate haptic feedback to the correct controller with `gripPoint.Vibrate(duration, strength)`.

 ### Dial and light (intermediate)